-Boats equipped with cruise control systems provide short manuals that describe how to operate and maintain the cruise control system.
+Boats equipped with cruise control systems come with short manuals that describe how to operate and maintain the cruise control system.
 Refer to the appropriate manual prior to operation of the system.
-Boats featuring the "simple" cruise system function the same as an automobile with an ON/OFF switch and +/- to increase or decrease speed.
+Boats featuring the "simple" cruise system function the same as an automobile with an ON/OFF switch and +/to increase or decrease speed.
+For boats equipped with dual engines, see also the Engine Synchronizing Switch instructions of this section.
+The engine synchronizing switch must be ON for the cruise to work on dual-engine boats.
+Also review the operating instructions from the cruise control provider.